 Fraudsters are opening bank accounts with synthetic identities (we’ll say synthetic IDs as we move forward).
 And cardholders are unaware of it.
 They may not know it until they see huge withdrawals on their billing statements.
-And issuers are having trouble detecting this threat.
-But that doesn’t mean you should suffer from it.
+Even issuers are having trouble detecting this threat, but that doesn’t mean you should suffer from it.

 We looked at several reports to better understand the trends of synthetic identity fraud.
 Along with providing highlights from each report, we have tips on how to protect your business from this fraud.

 Synthetic identity fraud uses stolen information in order to obtain a legitimate credit and debit card.
 Unlike traditional identity fraud, synthetic identity fraud involves creating a new identity.
 This new identity is a fusion of information that belongs to more than one cardholder.
 This includes children information in some cases.
 Here’s what we can learn from this growing threat.

 Bloomberg reported that lenders partner with the Social Security Administration (SSA) in order to detect fraudsters who impersonate as cardholders.
 But if they’re not able to connect the dots between real social security numbers (SSNs) and mismatched credentials (i.e., someone else’s DOB), fraudsters can look like real borrowers.
 This lets them qualify for loans with no plans to repay the lender.

 The threat is more prominent than you may think.
 Synthetic identity fraud was responsible for 25% of all fraud affecting lenders in 2016.
 Lexis Nexis also found synthetic identity fraud to be responsible for 16% of all fraud affecting financial services in that same year.
 Issuers and acquirers fall into this category.